-Obstruction attack for voice commands.
-In obstruction attack, a malicious user who can show up closely around the normal user aims to issue a voice command with high volume.
+2.3.1 Obstruction attack for voice commands

+In an obstruction attack, a malicious user who can show up closely around the normal user aims to issue a voice command with high volume.
 For example, the malicious user can issue a "remove" voice command to clear the victim's virtual objects.
-The malicious user can also issue a voice command to display redundant information in the field of vision of the normal user, which poses threats if the normal user needs clear sight (e.g. the normal user is driving).
-During the attack, we assume that the victim is not using the voice input, otherwise, the victim's voice is expected to overshadows that of the attacker.
+The malicious user can also issue a voice command to display redundant information in the field of vision of the normal user, which poses threats if the normal user needs clear sight (e.g., when the normal user is driving).
+In fact, this type of attack is feasible in practice for three reasons.
+First, to defend against such attacks, the device should know what signals are environmental noises.
+Most existing headsets (e.g. Microsoft Hololens) solve this problem by using a directional microphone to collect only the user's voice.
+However, a recent user study shows that the Microsoft Hololens can still pick up environmental noise as the voice commands sometimes, which means that attackers still have chances to launch such attacks.
+Second, recent research has shown that the attacker can even issue malicious voice commands on inaudible channels.
+By doing this, the legitimate user cannot notice the existence of such attacks.
+Third, even if the legitimate user can hear the malicious voice command, it is too late in some cases since the device has already picked it up and follows the voice commands.

-Replay attack for voice-based authentication.
-In this type of attack, we assume that an attacker can physically access the victim's headset in the case of not being noticed.
-Moreover, the attacker can record or morph the victim's voice and replay it to voice-based authentication system using loudspeakers.
+2.3.2 Replay attack for voice-based authentication

+In this type of attack, we assume that an attacker can physically access the victim's headset without being noticed.
+Moreover, the attacker can record the victim's voice and replay it to voice-based authentication system using loudspeakers.
 To achieve better attack performance, we assume that the attack can produce the corresponding internal body voice by shadowing the replayed voice of the victim.

-D. Use case
+2.4 Use case

-In order to successfully defend AR users against two types of attacks, our system requires users to attach a contact microphone around the temple.
+In order to successfully defend AR users against the two types of attacks, our system requires users to attach a contact microphone around the temple.
 Since the AR users need to wear the AR headset, this condition can be easily satisfied by integrating the contact microphone into the frame of the AR headset.
 We leverage the contact microphone to capture the internal body voice and use the existing normal microphone on current AR devices to collect the air voice.
 The distance between the normal microphone and the user's mouth is about 10 centimeters.
 Since the distance is pretty short, the time delay between two audio signals is less than 13 samples when the sampling rate is 44,100 samples per second.
-While speaking, the user can be in any stationary posture, like sitting and standing.
+While speaking, the user can be in any stationary posture, such as sitting and standing.